 2.2 Observations to be recorded

-The larval population of Diamond Back Moth (DBM) & Cabbage Butterfly (CB) was recorded from five randomly selected plant in each plot on one day before application, 3, 7 and 10 days after the application of insecticides in all the sprays.
+The larval population of DBM and CB was recorded from five randomly selected plant in each plot on one day before application, 3, 7 and 10 days after the application of insecticides in all the sprays.
 The data of insect population were subjected for calculation of per cent reduction over control as suggested by Abbott WS (1925).

 Per cent reduction=X-YX × 100